Pub-Hub/401-Project/README.md

             "address": "140 4th Avenue North #130, Seattle",
             "__v": 0
         }
+#### GET /stops/votes/<stop-id>
-- GET `/stops/votes/<stop-id>` - returns the total number of votes for a single stop as a string
+Returns the total number of votes for a single stop as a string.

+Example return:

         "Total votes: 5"
+#### DELETE /stops/<stop-id>
-- DELETE `/stops/<stop-id>` - deletes a single stop from the database (and removes stop from the parent crawl).
+Deletes a single stop from the database and removes the stop from the parent crawl.

 No return value.

 ## Architecture
 This application was deployed with the following technologies.